 - By using data from users’ recent actions on your website or mobile app, like what products they have viewed or added to their carts.
 This will allow you to send them relevant offers and recommendations based on their interests.

-- By collecting information from the user when signing up for an account (name, email address etc.).
-This will allow you to personalize emails by sending relevant content for each recipient.
+- By collecting information from the user when signing up for an account (name, email address, etc.).
+This will allow you to personalize emails by sending relevant content to each recipient.